lovenery/vuex-example/README.md

 - Getters: a getter
 - Mutations: a setter
   - Using store state in a component simply involves returning the state within a `computed property`, because the store state is reactive.
 Triggering changes simply means committing mutations in component methods.
+- Actions: Actions are similar to mutations, the differences being that:
+  - Instead of mutating the state, actions commit mutations.
+  - Actions can contain arbitrary asynchronous operations.